ric355/ultibowifi/README.md

 Compiling
 ---------

+You must update to the latest ultibo core to successfully compile this software.
+At the time of writing this is Ultibo Core  2.1.079.

 Previous versions of this repo had some custom RTL files.
 These can now be removed.
 If you previously compiled the RTL with the custom mmc.pas and globalconfig.pas files that were in this repo (now deleted) then put the RTL back to standard and